Antiochian/Pathfinding-Algorithm/README.md

 4. Capable of rerouting on-the-fly in response to user input
 5. Traceback feature

-Note: The traceback feature has some issues when the algorithm is rerouted mid-flow by a user-placed wall which I still need to iron out
+Note: The traceback feature isn't perfect and has some issues I have yet to iron out

 How to use:
 ----